A dichotomy for measures of maximal entropy near time-one maps of transitive Anosov flows: Introduction

 We prove that the hyperbolic MMEs are {Bernoulli, hence strongly mixing.
 One can try to establish some speed (see \cite{YangYang} for a related result).}

-\begin{question} If $\mu$ is a hyperbolic MME for a flow type diffeomorphism $f$ with minimality of both strong foliations, does it satisfy \emph{exponential decay of correlations} for H\"older-continuous functions, i.e., for any H\"older-continuous functions $u,v:M\to\RR$, does there exist a number $\kappa<1$ such that:
+\begin{question} If $\mu$ is a hyperbolic MME for a flow-type diffeomorphism $f$ with minimality of both strong foliations, does it satisfy \emph{exponential decay of correlations} for H\"older-continuous functions, i.e., for any H\"older-continuous functions $u,v:M\to\RR$, does there exist a number $\kappa<1$ such that:

 \end{question}

 For Anosov flows, the topological entropy can obviously be changed by perturbations whereas it is locally constant for Anosov diffeomorphisms.
 What is the situation for the maps we consider?